acharjee0712/acceptsuitenodeheroku/README.md

 ## Trouble Shoot

-• While deploying the app, if encounter with  could not resolve host/could not read from remote repository issue  , please follow the steps describe below <br/>
+• While deploying the app, if you encounter- <b>could not resolve host/could not read from remote repository issue</b>, </br>
+ please follow the steps describe below.<br/>

 ![Images of  could not resolve host](docs/images/deploy_issue.JPG)

 • Download the certificate file i.e:- cacert.pem file.

-• copy the path of cacert.pem file , & paste it as variable values with variable name as SSL_CERT-FILE in your system environment variables
+• copy the path of cacert.pem file & paste it as variable values with variable name as SSL_CERT-FILE in your system environment variables